msmagnanijr/devsecops-with-ansible/README.md

 # DevSecOps With Ansible
-An example of how Ansible can be used in a DevSecOps Workflow
+An example on how Ansible can be used in a DevSecOps Workflow